cloudmesh/technologies/chapters/tech/elasticsearch.md

 | section  | Application and Analytics |
 | keywords | Application and Analytics |

-:o: fix headings and bullet lists

 Elasticsearch is a distributed RESTful search engine built for the cloud.
-The distributed search and analytics engine built on Apache Lucene[@fa18-523-70-elasticsearch].
+The distributed search and analytics engine is  built on Apache Lucene[@fa18-523-70-elasticsearch].

 The data is sent in JSON format to Elasticsearch using the API or ingestion tools such as Logstash and Amazon Kinesis Firehose.
 Elasticsearch automatically stores the original document and adds a searchable reference to the document in the cluster index.
 The document can be searched using the Elasticsearch API.
 Kibana, an open-source visualization tool can be used with Elasticsearch to visualize data and build interactive dashboards.

-It is a open source software and can be run on Amazon EC2, or on Amazon Elasticsearch Service.
+> "It is a open source software and can be run on Amazon EC2, or on Amazon Elasticsearch Service [@fa18-523-70-elasticsearch1]."

 Amazon Elasticsearch Service is a fully managed service, and we do not have to worry about time-consuming cluster management tasks such as hardware provisioning, software patching, failure recovery, backups, and monitoring[@fa18-523-70-elasticsearch2].

+> "Elasticsearch is an open-source, broadly-distributable, readily-scalable, enterprise-grade search engine.
+Accessible through an extensive and elaborate API, Elasticsearch can power extremely fast searches that support your data discovery applications.[@qbox-elasticsearch]"

-### Key Features of elasticsearch are:
+Key Features of elasticsearch are as follows[@fa18-523-70-elasticsearch1]:

 * Distributed and Highly Available Search Engine.
 Each index is fully sharded with a configurable number of shards.
 Each shard can have one or more replicas.
 Read / Search operations performed on any of the replica shards.